Many do not know that violence in our schools has existed, particularly in terms of mass killings, since the early 20th century.

 In 1927, for example, Andrew Kehoe detonated several explosives at the Bath Consolidated School disaster, killing a total of 43 people.
 Incidents overseas in Beslan, Russia and close to home, such as Sandy Hook Elementary, have left an impact on us all.
 Active shooter incidents and other threatening events in our schools are becoming more evident each day.
 The need to protect children in our schools is more important than ever.

-Defining Active Shooter Training for Schools
+What is Active Shooter Training for Schools?

 The FBI defines active shooter as, “an individual actively engaged in killing or attempting to kill people in a populated area”.
 The term active shooter training is understood as a series of training strategies designed to minimize mass causalities in the event of an active shooter or active threat.
 Due to the unique nature of our schools, active shooter training for schools must be customized to meet the needs of the school community.

 Why is Active Shooter Training For Schools Important?